Leaderboard

 2 points

-There is not an athletic department in the country who wouldn't sell their new hire as a coach who can take the team to the next level immediately.
+11. There is not an athletic department in the country who wouldn't sell their new hire as a coach who can take the team to the next level immediately.
 It's not even a "sell."
 It's standard operating procedure.
 Pick any coach we could have hired not named Mike Riley.
 Imagine selling him as a guy who might take a couple steps back while transitioning from the Pelini years.
-You would have s#!t bricks2 points
+You would have s#!t bricks

 2 points